alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 # 3. Stop the instance, add the start-up script and a schedule to the VM instance.

-The start-up script launches the docker image every time the VM is started.
+The start-up script launches the specified docker image every time the VM is started.

 ```shell
 bash config_vm/create_schedule_policy_vm.sh